-Distance Education · Business and Technology · Computer Science - BCIS
+Distance Education · Engineering, Computer Technology, and Innovation · Computer Science - BCIS

 Business Computer Applications

 Introduces and develops foundational skills in applying essential and emerging business productivity information technology tools.
 The focus of this course is on business productivity software applications, including word processing, spreadsheets, databases, presentation graphics, data analytics, and business-oriented utilization of the internet.

 (BCIS 1305 is included in the Business Field of Study.)

 Three class hours per week.
 Credit: Three semester hours.

 This course is not a core curriculum course.